reneuir/reneuir-web/cfp.md

 ## Important Dates

-Submission deadline: ~~Friday, April 22, 2022~~ **Friday, April 29, 2022** (Extended)
+Submission deadline: ~~Friday, April 22, 2022~~ **Sunday, May 8, 2022** (Extended)

-Notification of acceptance: **Monday, May 23, 2022**
+Notification of acceptance: **Friday, June 10, 2022**

 Workshop: **Friday, Jul 15, 2022**

 All deadlines are 11.59 pm UTC -12h (“anywhere on Earth”).

-## Submission Guidelines, Anonymity, and Desk Rejection Policy
+## Submission Guidelines and Review Process

-We adopt and observe the submission guidelines, anonymity, and desk rejection policies of SIGIR 2022 Full Paper Track.
+All submissions will go through a single-blind peer review process by the program committee and judged on the basis of their relevance to the theme of the workshop.
+All submissions must be in English and formatted according to the latest ACM SIG proceedings template.
-Authors must refer to the SIGIR Call for Full Papers for more information.
+Authors must refer to the SIGIR Call for Papers for more information.

+Unlike the main conference we do NOT require submissions to be anonymous.
+Furthermore, as we do not publish accepted papers in the conference proceedings, we welcome extensions or revisions of published articles and those pending publication.

+Articles may be between 4 and 9 pages long, excluding references.

-Submissions must be anonymous and should be submitted electronically via [EasyChair](https://easychair.org/conferences/?conf=reneuir2022) (https://easychair.org/conferences/?conf=reneuir2022).
+Submissions should be made electronically via [EasyChair](https://easychair.org/conferences/?conf=reneuir2022) (https://easychair.org/conferences/?conf=reneuir2022).